norawarschewski/type-west-2024/README.md

 xx

-## Edit this project
+## Adding a project

-* slug
-* about.html
+* Update assets/js/students.js with the student data
-* folder typeface
+* create a new project in the folder /typeface and give it the name of the typeface
-* folder assets/specimens
+* create a folder assets/specimens with the name of the typeface
-* assets js generalcontent.js
-* assets js students.js
+* add the @fontface import to _classfonts.scss and reference all available styles of the typeface
+* add the main style of the typeface to css/screen.min.css

+## Editing general information
+* about. (thank you notes)
+* assets/js/generalcontent.js (social links of the Archive)

 ## Structure